Eastern Avenue School: History

 In 1921, the Grand Rapids Board of Education authorized the construction of a wing in the new Stocking Elementary School for use by a program serving physically challenged children.
 Architect Henry H. Turner designed the new building.
 However, despite spaces for 50 students, the program was overcrowded six years later.
-At the same time, the school serving the highgland Park area was becoming obsolete and overcrowded.
+At the same time, the school serving the Highland Park area was becoming obsolete and overcrowded.
 In 1927, the Board purchased a new site in the heart of Highland Park, and again hired Turner to design a school to accommodate both the area elementary students and 150 special needs students from all over the city.
 Construction began, and the school opened in 1929.

 The school served as an elementary school for the neighborhood until it was closed in 2008.
 The building remained vacant and was sold to a developer in 2012, for the purpose of converting the school into housing.
 Those plans fell through, and it was purchased by a charter school, then by the Inner City Christian Federation (ICCF) in 2016.
 ICCF plans to convert the building into apartments.